parse-community/blog/_posts/2017-10-18-hacktoberfest.md

 Hacktoberfest 2017 is underway!

 We encourage you to take the time to sign up for Hacktoberfest and start contributing to parse-server or other open source projects on github.
-You can find more details and signup [here](https://hacktoberfest.digitalocean.com/), oh and did we mention there are free tee-shirts?
+You can find more details and signup [here](https://hacktoberfest.digitalocean.com/), oh and did we mention there are free t-shirts?

 <!-- more -->